przywartya/about-me/forest-ranger-small-team.md

 # The Forest Ranger at a Seed-Stage Startup

-I wrote about [The Forest Ranger](/forest-ranger) as a concept for established engineering teams — multiple engineers, dedicated stakeholders, a mature product with real operational load.
+I wrote about [The Forest Ranger: How to Protect Your Team's Focus](https://github.com/przywartya/about-me/blob/main/The%20Forest%20Ranger:%20How%20to%20Protect%20Your%20Team's%20Focus.md) as a concept for established engineering teams — multiple engineers, dedicated stakeholders, a mature product with real operational load.
 But what about a seed-stage startup where you have a CEO who codes, five engineers, and one GTM person handling support, sales, and marketing all at once?

 The core philosophy doesn't change: **focus is the most precious resource, and someone has to protect it.** But the mechanics change completely.
 You can't run a weekly rotation when losing one engineer means losing 20% of your engineering capacity.
 You need a fundamentally different approach.